 concerned, it was very different from what he was used to, I think.
 In the

 bushes, which were previously bushes in Tuindorp, many pits and holes have been

 made.
 All children now play in this.
 JG and Karel were also there.
 They then

 make a tank wall with water and naturally get quite dirty.
 Every evening I had

 to wash his legs.
 But he loved it.
-In the morning, Charles always came to get
+In the morning, Karel always came to get him

-him and then they went out together.
-JG loves to pick flowers and then they had
+and then they went out together.
+JG loves to pick flowers and then they had to

 April 29: Grandma Bolding: I can imagine that you